 At Gatsby, working in partnership with a range of stakeholders, we are supporting projects and ideas that aim to provide a steady stream of new technicians into the labour market, and open up technician occupations to all young people as they progress through the education system.

 Technicians Make it Happen is a Gatsby-funded campaign which promotes the importance of technicians and the diversity of their work.
-Since its launch at the Mall Galleries, London in June 2016 it has continued to build awareness through social media presence, a touring exhibition of images, and proactively seeking to insert positive messages about technician roles into the marketing and promotional material of partner organisations.
+Since its launch at London's Mall Galleries in June 2016, it has continued to build awareness through social media presence, a touring exhibition of images, and proactively seeking to insert positive messages about technician roles into the marketing and promotional material of partner organisations.